spywar18/evesafe/README.md

-# SafeHer: Women's Safety Application
+# EveSafe: Women's Safety Application

 **Empowering Women with Real-Time Protection and Community Collaboration**

-SafeHer is an innovative safety application designed for women, utilizing cutting-edge technology to provide real-time protection and community-driven safety enhancements.
+EveSafe is an innovative safety application designed for women, utilizing cutting-edge technology to provide real-time protection and community-driven safety enhancements.
 Our features are crafted to operate seamlessly both online and offline, ensuring that every user feels safe and supported at all times.

 ## Key Features